Last updated: March 2021

 While the much-anticipated ePrivacy Regulation seems to be postponed for some years, local EU Data Protection Authorities formulate their statements, which provide us with concrete guidelines on how to interpret current privacy legislation within the EU.
 Following the British ICO statement, France’s CNIL also offered an explanation regarding ePrivacy and cookies.
-While there are some differences between the ICO statement and CNIL’s, it is likely that other EU Data Protection Authorities will follow CNIL’s interpretation.
+Although there are some differences between the ICO statement and CNIL’s, it is likely that other EU Data Protection Authorities will follow CNIL’s interpretation.

 Complianz is keeping a close look at evolving privacy legislation in the EU, USA, Canada, and the UK.
 The Complianz plugin is kept up-to-date according to the newest developments, to provide our users with an updated privacy tool.
 Below we will state a brief summary of the most important and noteworthy statements from the CNIL in the most recent years (2019, 2020 and 2021).
 The guidelines of July 4, 2019 were notably adjusted to take into account the decision of the Council of State of June 19, 2020.

 2. Cookiewalls are a No-Go

 Just like the ePrivacy Directive, CNIL states that consent has to be given freely.
 Cookie Walls are explicitly mentioned as not allowed as they prevent the user from accessing a website without consenting to (tracking) cookies.

-While Complianz never supported the use of cookie walls for the EU and the UK, we have implemented a ‘soft cookiewall‘, that greys out the website before a user makes a choice regarding cookies.
+Although Complianz never supported the use of cookie walls for the EU and the UK, we have implemented a ‘soft cookiewall‘, that greys out the website before a user makes a choice regarding cookies.
 This solution is allowed because dismissing cookies is possible, and thus, free consent is respected.

 3. Ask for consent per purpose